tymyrddin/purple/source/docs/thirteen/checking-your-working.md

 position, they avoid disagreement among principals, they allow institutional leadership to proceed.
 The incentive for nobody to push back is built into the institution.

-## The structural dynamic
+## Structural dynamics

 A mandate creates a position.
 An institution needs analysis that is consistent with that position, or at least does not contradict it.
-The advisor who provides confirming analysis is being helpful in the institutional sense of helpful.
+An advisor who provides confirming analysis is being helpful in the institutional sense of helpful.
 Nobody fabricated anything.
 The analysis was conducted by someone who believed the conclusion.